Non-symmetric Jacobi polynomials of type $BC_{1}$ as vector-valued polynomials Part 1: spherical functions: Spherical functions

-and each multiplicity is one.
+where $\varpi_{-}=\varpi_{m}$ and $\varpi_{+}=\varpi_{m+1}$ are the fundamental spin-weights of $U_{m}$.
 This can be proved by the classical branching rules but also from \cite{PvP} where $m\ge 3$ corresponds to item B5 in \cite[Table 2]{PvP} and $m=1,2$ to items B11 and B1.3 in \cite[Table 2]{PvP}, respectively.